gaurav-afk/LookMyShow/README.md

 The app provides real-time listings, detailed movie information, showtimes, and booking integration — all wrapped in a modern and smooth Android experience.

 ✨ Features
+1. 🔒 Firebase Authentication: Secure login/signup with email/password and session management.

-Movie Listings: Get details about movies currently running in theatres near you.
+2. 🎞️ Movie Listings: Discover movies currently running in nearby theatres.

-Detailed Movie Info: View cast, crew, trailers, ratings, and synopsis for each movie.
+3. 🧭 Interactive Maps: Integrated with OSM + MapTiler to display theatres.
+4. 🧱 Clean Architecture: Built using MVVM + Clean Architecture principles.
+5. ⚙️ Modern Tech Stack:

-Clean, Modern UI: Built using Jetpack Compose for a smooth and dynamic user experience.
+    * Kotlin, Jetpack Compose for UI
+    * Coroutines & Flow for async and reactive data handling
+    * Hilt for dependency injection
+    * ViewModel for lifecycle-aware state management

 📸 Screenshots